space-wizards/space-station-14/README.md

 We are not currently accepting translations of the game on our main repository.
 If you would like to translate the game into another language, consider creating a fork or contributing to a fork.

+We do not accept any form of AI-generated content in this repository, including but not limited to:
+- Code (including yaml)
+- Artwork, sound files and or other assets
+- Pull request descriptions or issue reports written by AI
+- Documentation or comments generated using AI assistance

 ## Building

 1. Clone this repo: